MrCheese260/Eklavya-Video-Card-Project/VideoCardonFPGA_Report.md

 <b>Interpolation</b>: During frame switching, the k variable is used for nearest neighbor interpolation, which is a technique that adjusts pixel values by mapping each pixel in the output image to the nearest pixel in the source image.
 By using the k variable, the algorithm calculates the nearest neighboring pixel from the source image to determine the color value for each pixel in the output image.
 This approach allows the image to be resized efficiently, maintaining its quality and aspect ratio while adapting to different display resolutions.
 Nearest neighbor interpolation with the k variable ensures that pixel values are scaled and mapped appropriately with minimal computational complexity.

-The pixel data is only provided when h_sync and v_sync are within the given parameters, which here are 800 for h_sync and 600 for v_sync, whereas all the other times, the output is "00"
+The pixel data is only provided when h_sync and v_sync are within the given parameters, which here are 800 for h_sync and 600 for v_sync, whereas all the other times, the output is "00".
     </section>

 ### <section id= "#memory-modules"> 4.3.
 Memory Modules
+Block RAMs (BRAMs) in FPGAs are dedicated memory blocks embedded within the FPGA fabric.
+They provide fast, on-chip storage that can be used for various applications like data buffering, caching, storing coefficients, or implementing small memories and lookup tables.
+BRAMs are highly configurable in terms of size, width, and depth, allowing designers to optimize them for specific tasks.
 The FPGA design incorporates dedicated memory modules for efficiently storing and accessing color data used in VGA output.These ROM modules are accessed sequentially during each pixel update cycle.
 When the VGA output needs to be refreshed, the FPGA reads the appropriate color values from these modules based on the current pixel coordinates.
 This ensures that the correct RGB values are provided to the VGA interface, allowing for accurate color representation on the screen.
+The number of BRAM tiles utilised are 90% i.e. 45/50, Hence maximum usage of the BRAM is done.
     </section>
 </section>